scottyschup/ruby-curriculum/language-basics/classes.md

 names are prefixed with an at-symbol ('@').
 Each object instance has its own separate copies of the instance variables.
 The variables are stored for the life of the object.
-Just like we store information in a Hash under a key, we can set and lookup data with an instance variable name.
+Just like we store information in a Hash under a key, we can set and look up data with an instance variable name.

 ```ruby